Panquesito7/submodules-alternative/README.md

     }
 }

--- Fully needed, so that the scripts can access the repositories. return {
+-- Fully needed, so that the scripts can access the configurations. return {
-    repos = repos
+    repos = repos,
+    config = config
 }
 ```